 Malta, being a member of the European Union allows non-Maltese nationals various routes to apply for residency in Malta.

-European nationals under EU legislation, as incorporated into Maltese law, are eligible to apply for Maltese residency if they intend to reside in Malta for more than 3 months.
-Ordinary residence is achieved through this route whereby an individual formally registers his presence with the local immigration and tax authorities.
+EU, EEA and Swiss nationals under EU legislation, as incorporated into Maltese law, are eligible to apply for Maltese residency if they intend to reside in Malta for more than 3 months.
+Malta Ordinary residence permit is achieved through this route whereby an individual formally registers his presence with the local immigration and tax authorities.

-Despite being the smallest EU member state, there are a number of reasons why individuals are relocating to Malta including the country’s strong economy, high quality healthcare and education, an English-speaking workforce and a favourable tax regime.
+Despite being the smallest EU member state, there are a number of reasons why individuals are relocating to Malta including the country’s strong economy, natural beauty, high quality healthcare and education, an English-speaking workforce and a favourable tax regime.
+Over the years Malta has attracted thousand of expats who reside and work on the island, and such numbers are expected to continue to increase.

 The right of EU nationals to establish themselves and their family in another EU country stems up from Directive 2004/38/EC on the right of citizens of the Union and their family members to move and reside freely within the territory of the Member States.
 The aim of this directive is to lay down the conditions for the right of free movement and impose limits to those rights on grounds of public policy, public security, or public health.
 It also clarifies the status of individuals who are employed, self-employed, students and unemployed nationals who are self-sufficient.